 A user flow chart is an overview of all the steps users might take through the app/website.

-The above image can be considered a user flow chart example, where you would notice the user is creating a new todo task.
-He/she has to go through a sequence of steps to accomplish a task inside an app/a website.
+The above image can be considered a user flow chart example, where you would notice the user is creating a new to-do task.
+He/she has to go through a sequence of steps to accomplish a task inside an app/website.
+Enroll for the latest batch of the UI UX Design Course Syllabus here!

 Task flow chart